tlswg/tls13-spec/draft-ietf-tls-tls13.md

   network byte order from the time of ticket issuance.
   Servers MUST NOT use any value more than 604800 seconds (7 days).
   The value of zero indicates that the ticket should be discarded immediately.
-Clients MUST NOT cache session tickets for longer than 7 days, regardless of the ticket_lifetime, and MAY delete the ticket earlier based on local policy.
+Clients MUST NOT cache tickets for longer than 7 days, regardless of the ticket_lifetime, and MAY delete the ticket earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the